konveyor/kai/docs/contrib/dev_environment.md

 ```

 Next, start the server inside the IDE extension.
 Open up the `Output` tab, click
-on `Konveyor-Analyzer` and scroll until you see the log `kai rpc server has been
+on `Konveyor-Analyzer`, and scroll until you see the log `kai RPC server has been
 spawned!`.
-Copy the pid inside the square brackets.
+Copy the PID inside the square brackets.

 ![](images/kai-rpc-server-has-been-spawned.png)